Dates of the next program: June 2022 (to be announced)

 Gennadiy Ostrenko's passion in the movement has resulted in a newly designed program for performers - "Theatre Biomechanics".
 This program is mainly based on Vsevolod Meyerhold investigations of techniques for performers training.
 Gennadiy based his program on elements of classical Meyerhold's biomechanics, which go in conjunction with contemporary methods of performers' preparation.

 Another important part of Gennadiy's teaching approach is improvisation.
 Improvisation is an important part of training for actors, as it is related not only to bodywork, but also to work with imagination and images.
 The researches in improvisation brought him to a deeper study of M. Chekhov's technique, as well as to the study of the animal movement.

 Csurgó is a small town of 5,300 enthusiasts in the south-western part of Somogy (Shomody) county, at the confluence of three regions - Inner Somogy, Zala Hills and the Drava region.
 The settlement can be reached by road from Nagykanizsa, Nagyatád and Barcs, its railway station is located along the Budapest-Gyékényes line.

 The beautiful buildings of this friendly, intimate city, the historical library of the Reformed Grammar School and its untouched natural environment - the nearby Danube-Drava National Park - offer lasting experiences to visitors.

 Venue - Churgo Culture Center

-The training venue - Chokonai Közösshegi House (Churgo Culture Centre), is located 1,5 km from the accommodation venue, and it takes around 10 minutes of slow-speed walk.
+The training venue - Chokonai Közösshegi House (Churgo Culture Centre), is located 1,5 km from the accommodation venue, and it takes around 10 minutes of slow-speed walk to get there.

-As it is in the city center, it is easy to reach everything that is needed: cafes, shops, parks, museums, accommodation, fitness clubs and swimming pool.
+As it is in the city centre, it is easy to reach everything that is needed: cafes, shops, parks, museums, accommodation, fitness clubs and even a swimming pool.